pzmarzly/misc-compress-rename-thumbnail/README.md

-# Scripts useful to maintain a certain private website repo
+# Imagemagick scripts useful to maintain a certain private website repo images

-Require 2 folders: `in` and `out`
+Require 2 empty folders: `in` and `out`